 #1.
 Wake up early

-I cannot emphasize more why waking up early and waking up before everyone does is very important for work-at-home moms.
+I cannot emphasize more why waking up early and waking up before everyone does is very important in staying sane as a work from home mom.
 For me, I know the time when Kai usually wakes up so I try my best to wake up three hours before he does.
 Three hours is a lot of time for you to accomplish work tasks.
 Even an hour makes a big difference.
 By waking up early, you dedicate yourself and focus on your work and you get to have undivided attention.

 When you’re done with those first few hours, you also have the time to spend with your kids.
 You shouldn’t be working when they are awake or you’ll just get frustrated with the distractions.